 1. When buying cheese, it’s best to find a reliable source, such as a specialty market, cheese shop, or gourmet foods store that specializes in cheeses.
 Often, your local farmer’s market and a cheesemaker’s Web site are excellent resources, as you will often speak directly to the cheesemakers, who will ensure that the products are in the best possible condition.
 When using a retail store, you will want to make sure that the staff is knowledgeable and that turnover is swift.
 Those consumers that are the most fortunate will live in larger cities and have cut-to-order or cut-and-wrap retailers.

-2. Check the labels, especially on fresh cheeses, to make sure that the product is well within its expiration date.
-For larger cheeses that are cut down to smaller amounts, the store label should also include an expiration date near the weight and price amounts.
+2. Check the labels, especially on fresh cheeses, to ensure that the product is well within its expiration date.
+For larger cheeses cut down to smaller amounts, the store label should also include an expiration date near the weight and price amounts.
 If cheese is reduced in price for a quick sale, it’s generally not a bargain, and your experience will be a less than happy one.

 3. Check the condition of the cheese, especially for aroma, appearance, and flavor.
 Less desirable characteristics include ammonia, sour milk, barnyard, or unclean aromas.
 Further, the cheeses should be characteristic of their style, with an interior free of cracks, discoloration, and mold (unless it is a blue cheese).
 Note that natural rind cheeses may have a rustic appearance, which is one of their attributes.
 When possible, taste the cheese before you buy it.
 This is much easier in a cut-and-wrap environment.
 If you cannot taste the cheese but want to give it a try, buy the smallest amount possible.